instructor-ai/instructor/docs/prompting/zero_shot/re2.md

         messages=[
             {
                 "role": "system",
-                "content": f"{question}.
-Read the question again.\n {question}.
-Adhere to the provided format when responding to the problem and make sure to think through this step by step.", },
+                "content": f"""{question}.
+Read the question
+                again. {question}.
+Adhere to the provided
+                format when responding to the problem and make sure to think through this step by step.""",
+            },
         ],
     )